nxnom/nxnom.github.io/_works/myan-game.md

 {{ page.description }}

-For this app I use React.js with Socket.io.
-I also use PWA to make it installable on mobile devices.
+For this app I use React.js with Feathers.js for backend.
+I also use PWA to make it installable on devices.

 For the authentication, I use OAuth2 with Google and Facebook.
 I also use JWT for the API authentication.